+2024-001: Teacher Experience

-2023-001: Teacher Experience Management Response: Teacher experience was incorrectly reported on the PEP report submitted to the State.
-We recommend that procedures be implemented to ensure that all employee information is accurately reported on subsequent PEP submissions. procedures over PEP reporting to
+Teacher experience was incorrectly reported on the PEP report Resolved.
+We will continue to review submitted to the State.
+We recommend that management continues to review procedures to ensure that all employee information is accurately reported on subsequent PEP submissions.